jasonacox/pypowerwall/proxy/README.md

             --name pypowerwall \
             --restart unless-stopped \
             jasonacox/pypowerwall

+        # Note for TEDAPI hybrid mode PW_HOST must be set to 192.168.91.1

     # Cloud Mode Setup - Basic Metrics for all Powerwall and Solar Only Systems
         docker run \